 The quality of yarn used in a carpet is immensely important to the carpet’s feel, value, and longevity.
 Is it silk, wool or another material?
 Is it dyed with natural or synthetic dyes?

 The dyeing process starts with preparing the yarn to make it take the dyes.
-This is accomplished by immersing the yarn in a mordant,then into the dyeing solution, and finally leaving the yarn to dry exposed to air and sunlight.
+This is accomplished by immersing the yarn in a mordant, a substance used to fix the color, then into the dyeing solution, and finally leaving the yarn to dry exposed to air and sunlight.
 Some colors, especially dark brown, require iron mordants which can damage or fade the fabric.
 This often results in faster wear of any pile dyed dark brown, which creates a relief effect in antique Turkish carpets.